January Birthstone Jewelry

 Where is garnet found?

-Garnets come from Mozambique.
+Garnets are found in Mozambique.
 They are hand-selected glowing deep red color and hand-cut for maximum brilliance.
 Our garnets are ethically mined.

 What does garnet mean spiritually?